Tattoo Cover Up & Rework

 - Having had your eyes opened to the beauty of good cover-up tattoos, share the gospel and let others know that they don’t have to l live with their bad tattoos either!

-Thank you Painful Pleasures for the 12 step article on cover ups
+Thank you Painful Pleasures for the 12 step article on cover-ups

-What to expect when getting a tattoo cover up.
+What to expect when getting

 Every cover up presents it’s’ own challenges.
-We are not working with a blank canvas and so this can limit the choices of new tattoo.
+We are not working with a blank canvas and so this can limit the choices of a new tattoo.
 We have to hide the old tattoo in the new tattoo and this is key that we pick the right image to do this.
-We need to go over dark colors with darker colors and use busy patterns like rose petals, koi / dragon scales or dark shaded areas to hid existing tattoo.
+We need to go over dark colors with darker colors and use busy patterns like rose petals, koi/dragon scales or dark shaded areas to hid the existing tattoo.
 The new tattoo usually has to be 3-5 times larger than the existing tattoo because we need to take the eye away from the old tattoo covered area with new clean fresh tattoo.
 This is a challenging tattoo and needs to be planned out with a consultation with your artist.
 There is always a solution!
-It’s just being creative and flexible enough to find it 🙂
+It’s just being creative and flexible enough to find it